Our Mission & Strategic Plan

 Our middle schoolers enjoy a campus designed with 21st century skills and students in mind.
 Movable walls, rolling desks, comfortable hang out spots, and technology tools are found in many classrooms.
 Students flock to the field, the gym, and our arts building for drama, music, and art spaces.
 Older kids can be found at the “colab” laser cutting, sewing, drawing or prototyping.

 Wondering about the commute?
-Great news – we provide a bus service before and after school to help make your mornings and afternoons much easier!
+Great news – we provide a transportation service before and after school to help make your mornings and afternoons much easier!
 Click here to learn more.